nip403/FileZipper/README.md

 # Nipzip
-My implementation of a compression algorithm written in Python 3.x using Huffman coding.
+My implementation of a compression algorithm written in Python 3.x using [Huffman Coding](https://en.wikipedia.org/wiki/Huffman_coding) is commonly used for lossless compression.

-[Huffman Coding](https://en.wikipedia.org/wiki/Huffman_coding) is commonly used for lossless compression.
-Program compresses and decompresses text to binary and vice versa.
+Nipzip compresses and decompresses text to binary and vice versa.

 ## Usage
 ```